Sunnybank

 AreaSearch assessment indicates Sunnybank faces employment challenges relative to the majority of Australian markets

-Education & training had limited presence, with 6.8% employment compared to 9.4% regionally.
-Many residents commuted elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 0.8%, labour force increased by 1.3%, causing the unemployment rate to rise by 0.5 percentage points in Sunnybank.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and a fall in unemployment by 0.5 percentage points.
-State-level data from 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 indicate national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Sunnybank's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years.
+Many residents commute elsewhere for work based on Census data comparison.
+Between September 2024 and September 2025, employment levels increased by 0.8%, labour force grew by 1.3%, leading to a rise in unemployment rate by 0.5 percentage points.
+In contrast, Greater Brisbane saw employment rise by 3.8% and unemployment fall by 0.5 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Sunnybank's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment